h335h/h335h/README.md

 - **Background:** BSc in Biochemistry (Kuban State University, Krasnodar, Russia), with hands-on experience in molecular biology, virology, and industrial biotechnology.
 - **Currently focused on:** Bioinformatics, computational biology, and building tools that bridge the gap between bench work and data analysis.
 - **Experience:**
-  - Molecular biologist / virologist (plant viruses, PCR, microbial identification);
+  - **Molecular biology / virology** – plant viruses, RT-qPCR, microbial identification;
-  - Engineer-biotechnologist (industrial fermentation)
+  - **Biotechnology** – industrial fermentation.
-- **Always learning:** Python, R, machine learning, NLP, and modern bioinformatics pipelines.
+- **Passionate about learning:** Python, R, machine learning, NLP, and modern bioinformatics pipelines.
-- **Next steps:** Applying for a Master’s in Biotechnology (St. Petersburg, 2027) with a long‑term goal of a PhD.
+- **Next steps:** Planning to pursue a Master’s in Biotechnology (St. Petersburg, 2027), with a long-term goal of earning a PhD.

 ---